smogon/pokemon-showdown/PROTOCOL.md

 `|switch|POKEMON|DETAILS|HP STATUS` or `|drag|POKEMON|DETAILS|HP STATUS`

-> A Pokémon identified by `POKEMON` has switched in (the old Pokémon, if
+> A Pokémon identified by `POKEMON` has switched in (if there was an old
-> still there, is switched out).
+> Pokémon in that position, it is switched out).
 >
-> `DETAILS` is a comma-separated list of all information about a pokemon
-> visible on the battle screen: species, shininess, gender, and level.
-So it
-> starts with `SPECIES`, adding `, shiny` if it's shiny, `, M` if it's male,
-> `, F` if it's female, `, L##` if it's not level 100.
+> For the DETAILS format, see "Identifying Pokémon" above.
 >
-> So, for instance, `Deoxys-Speed` is a level 100 non-shiny genderless
-> Deoxys (Speed forme). `Sawsbuck, shiny, F, L50` is a level 50 shiny female
-> Sawsbuck (Spring form).
->
-> `POKEMON|DETAILS` represents all the information that can reliably identify
+> `POKEMON|DETAILS` represents all the information that can be used to tell
-> a pokemon in a game.
-If two pokemon have the same `POKEMON|DETAILS` (which
+> Pokémon apart.
+If two pokemon have the same `POKEMON|DETAILS` (which will
-> will never happen in any format with Species Clause), you usually won't be
+> never happen in any format with Species Clause), you usually won't be able
-> able to tell if the same pokemon switched in or a different pokemon switched
+> to tell if the same pokemon switched in or a different pokemon switched
 > in.
 >
 > The switched Pokémon has HP `HP`, and status `STATUS`. `HP` is specified as